skylabrooks/FinishOutNow/docs/01_Getting_Started/03_SALES_REP_GUIDE.md

 ## 🎯 What You're Selling

-### **In One Sentence:**
+### **In One Sentence:**]
-> "FinishOutNow helps contractors find and claim high-value commercial permits BEFORE their competitors do."
+> "Early BookS helps contractors find and claim high-value commercial permits BEFORE their competitors do."

 ### **The 30-Second Elevator Pitch:**

-*"Hi [Name], I'm with FinishOutNow.
+*"Hi [Name], I'm with Early BookS.
 We help [Security/Signage/IT] contractors in Dallas-Fort Worth find commercial permits the day they're filed—often days or weeks before brokers even know about them.
 Our AI scores each permit by how likely it is to need your services, and because we have a 'first-come, first-served' claiming system, your team can lock in leads fast.
 Are you currently looking at ways to find more commercial leads?"*

 ---